Back to blog

 eksctl

 A command-line tool for working with EKS clusters that automates many individual tasks.
-For more information, see Installing or updating eksctl in the Amazon EKS user guide.
+See Installing or updating eksctl in the Amazon EKS user guide.

 curl "https://github.com/weaveworks/eksctl/releases/latest/download/eksctl_$(uname -s)_amd64.tar.gz" \